Whatís New at Mohawk Hudson AMCFall is upon us!

 Itís the most unappreciated season.
 The natural tendency is to spend autumn mourning the days of summer, and anticipating the rigors of winter.
 But the most beautiful days for getting outdoors are upon us.
 Temperatures are usually quite comfortable.
 We no longer need to worry about hot weather or mosquitoes (but continue to watch for ticks), and the colorful palette of autumn scenery in the Capital District exceeds the beauty of all other seasons.
 If you resolve to get out in fall it becomes much easier to continue outdoor habits throughout the winter.

-Our October calendar already has several local hiking, bicycling and trail maintenance events scheduled, and more are likely to be added.
+Our October and November calendars already have several local hiking, bicycling and trail maintenance events scheduled, and more are likely to be added.
 We are grateful to the outings leaders and trail volunteers for all they do to keep the chapter vibrant.
-Check out our calendar in this newsletter and online, and mark your own calendar for the one that interest you.
+Check out our calendar in the newsletter and online, and mark your own calendar for the event that interest you.

-Barberville Falls is closed to the public once again, at least until next Labor Day
+Barberville Falls is open to the public once again, at least until next Memorial Day

 To find out more about this lovely spot, visit its page in our Outdoor Areas Database.